kbmanikanta/CMDemo/README.md

 ## Overview

 Moq is not currently compatible with .NETStandard.
-The package for .Net Core is not in NuGet, need to configure and get from anoher source.
+The package for .Net Core is not in NuGet, need to configure and get from another source.

 ## Run & Deploy